-Here we see that the LHS can be much more complicated.
-The main restriction is that it must be a single term only.
+(prog5.frm) Here we see that the LHS can be more complicated.
+The main restriction is that it must be a single term only and should have no numerical coefficient.
 Later in the course we will see much more complicated patterns.

-Also the print statement can have the option "+s" to start each term on a new line.
+The print statement can have the option "+s" to start each term on a new line.

 The examples we have seen till now are rather simple.
-To make more complicated programs the first thing we need is the .sort instruction.
+To make more complicated programs the first thing we need is the .sort instruction (prog6.frm).